stjmm/loxOverride/README.md

 # Chapter 7
 We use a hash map with linear probing.
 When we delete a entry, we want to set it to a tombstone, so we can find further entries, or return the first tombstone for setting for example.
 It uses it to intern ALL strings.

+# Chapter 8
+Declaration - binds a new name to a value
+Statements - control flow, print etc.
+Declarations aren't allowed in control flow statements. statement      → exprStmt
+               | printStmt ;

+declaration    → varDecl
+               | statement ;
+We match and consume declarations, which may be many.
+To declare a variable we the identifier to constant table, eval the expression, which will get added on stack, and then add to the stack OP_DEFINE_GLOBAL and one or two bytes for idx.
+In vm we read it as a string (key) and set it the firsts stack val (value) to the globals hash table.
+For getting/setting we do a similar things in that we add the identifier as a new constant, and do OP_GET/SET and constant idx.

+# Chapter 9